electron/sheriff/README.md

       <gh_username>: read | triage | write | maintain | admin
     # Public vs Private repository, no value is assumed to mean public
     visibility: public | private
+    # Should the repo be archived, defaults to false
+    # Will unarchive the repo if changed from true to false
+    archived: <boolean>
 ```

 #### Generating your initial configuration